nf-core/website/src/content/blog/2024/tools-2_14.md

   These files are responsible for the Continuous Integration tests.
 In general, accept all changes made on these files.

-  - `.github/workflows/ci.yml`: If you added your own tests to this file, for example, you added nf-test tests to your pipeline, keep your changes, but accept the template updates related to versions, e.g.
+  - `.github/workflows/ci.yml`: If you added your own tests to this file, for example, you added nf-test tests to your pipeline, keep your changes, but accept the template updates related to action versions, e.g.

     ```diff "v1" "v2"
     - uses: nf-core/setup-nextflow@v1